Autism Assessment Pathways

 Nursing

-We have a team of specialist nurses and support workers who work in various roles with young people who have an autism spectrum condition, ADHD or a learning disability.
+We have a team of specialist nurses and support workers who work in various roles with Autistic young people or ADHD or a learning difference.
 Our senior nurses, often working as an advanced practitioner or Consultant nurse, may oversee a young persons care from the outset.
 Our wider team may support with ongoing care & support, often liaising with other teams and services.
 We also deliver support via a number of workshops.

 ADHD Resources